 2C-I is sold at $300-500 USD per gram retail, and $50-200 USD per gram wholesale (2011).

-2C-I is a Schedule I controlled substance in the United States meaning that possession is not specifically illegal.
+2C-I is a Schedule I controlled substance in the United States meaning that possession or distribution without a DEA license is illegal.
 It became controlled under federal law in the US in 2012.
 2C-I is scheduled in Germany and Denmark, but not in the European Union (EU).

 2,5-Dimethoxy-4-Iodophenethylamine (2C-I) is a synthetic chemical phenethylamine related structurally to 2C-B.